Tetra-Pak-APIs/TetraPak.AspNet/README.md

 Assuming you now have a *client id* (and *secret*) you need to configure your app to use them for your integration with Tetra Pak.
 This can easily be done through:

 - The `appsettings.json` file
-- The `TetraPakAuthConfig` class
+- The `TetraPakConfig` class
-- Implementing the `ITetraPakAuthConfigDelegate` interface
+- Implementing the `ITetraPakConfigDelegate` interface

 Most Tetra Pak integration information can be supplied through the standard `IConfiguration` framework of ASP.NET.
-The SDK, however, makes this easier still by supplying you with the `TetraPakAuthConfig` class.
+The SDK, however, makes this easier still by supplying you with the `TetraPakConfig` class.
 To take advantage of this class just ensure all your configuration is added to a "`TetraPak`" section in your ``appsettings.json` file(s), like in this very simple example:

 ```json
 {